Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 - When logout link is clicked, a modal appears informing about the email address the user is currently logged in and asking for confirmation to log out, if it is confirmed - the user is logged out

 User can also change their password and manage their emails from their profile view.

+#### Home page

+* Right below the hero image there are 3 important features listed, tohether with the link to the beauty test so user can quickly understand the main focus on the colour matching
+* If user is logged in, a welcome message appears on the homepage, right below the hero image
+* There are 3 random products in matching colours for each season displayed
+* When a user hovers over a product image, the product name apparea, and if they hover over the colour dot - colour name is displayed
+* When suggested product card is clicked, user is taken to the product page
+* All categories and brands are displayed in alphabetical order for easy access - when clicked they take user to products filtered by the category or brand

+#### Search page

+* This page can be accessed by clicking on a brand or category link, or searching for a phrase using th searchbox (or of course by typing a correct ULR)
+* The header informs what the results are for (brand, category or the searched term)
+* Products are displayed as cards and when clicked, take user to the product page
+* If user is logged in, products that are on their wishlist (regardless the colour) are marked with a little heart icon that takes user to their wishlist
+* If product image link is broken, a replacement image is displayed instead
+* If there are no products found, there is an information about it displayed

+#### Beauty type test

+* The page describes shortly what beauty types are and offers 5 quiz questions
+* If all the questions are answered, and submit button clicked - user is taken to the result page

+* **Result page**

+  - Matching season tohether with a picture is displayed
+  - Season description and radom 12 matching colours are displayed
+  - 3 random products in matching colours are displayed, when clicked, they take user to the product page

+#### About page

+* The page gives a quick information about the main focus of the website
+* Categories and Brands links are available from here as well so that user can get to the products quickly
+* Beauty types are shortly described and user is encouraged to take the beauty test; there is a button that takes them directly to that page
+* Delivery, returns and contact information is displayed

+#### Profile/Your account

+* This page is only available to authenticated users
+* This page contains delivery details form - if the details were previously saved, they are displayed in the form
+* The details can be updated by completing/changing the form information and clicking 'Update' button
+* Additionally, 3 most recent (if there are any) orders are displayed, and when user clicks on them, they are expanded and show the order details
+* User can click 'Full order history' to see all the past orders - they are displayed in the same way as recent orders - as expandable rows
+* Finally, user account details are displayed together with 'Change password' and 'Manage your emails' buttons

+#### Basket

+* Basket page is availabe for both, authenticated and not authenticated users, as it is possible to checkout as a guest
+* For authenticated user, basket content is saved in the database, so that they can access it even after closing their browser or accessing the webiste from different device
+* On the top of the page basket total is displayed, right next to the checkout button.
+This is repeated also at the bottom for the ease of use
+* Each item image and name (which is also a link to the product page) are displayed, together with chosen colour (if product has colours)
+* User can update the quantit of each product, or delete it completely from the basket - total and subtotal is automatically updated if this happens
+* Checkout button takes a user to the checkout page

+#### Checkout

+* This page contains checkout form, which is prefilled if the user saved this information before and is logged in, otherwise the form is empty
+* If user is logged in, there is a possibility to save their details
+* If user is not logged in - log in and register links are displayed
+* 'Payment' field has to be completed in order to process Stripe payment.
+Since the Stripe functionality is only for testing, only 4242 4242 4242 4242 card number works.
+* From this page user can go back to their basket if they need to change somethin
+* User is informed how much their card will be charged
+* If a user clicks 'Confirm Order&Pay' button, the payment is done and user is redirected to the checkout success page